 In healthcare, a significant threat to ventilated patient safety is Unplanned Extubation, which occurs when a patient pulls their breathing tube out of their airway (self-extubation) or an external force causes the breathing tube to be pulled out of the airway (accidental extubation).

-Drew Hughes’s story is why we are passionate about raising the awareness of unplanned extubation and working to prevent any further harms or deaths.
+Drew Hughes’ story is why we are passionate about raising the awareness of unplanned extubation and working to prevent any further harms or deaths.

-A 2012 review of the literature published in Anesthesia and Analgesia found that 7.3% of intubated, mechanically ventilated ICU patients, undergo the unintentional, self or accidental removal of their endotracheal tube.
+A 2012 review of the adult literature published in Anesthesia and Analgesia found that 7.3% of intubated adult ICU patients, undergo the unintentional, self or accidental removal of their endotracheal tube.
+A 2013 review of the neonatal literature published in Respiratory Care found that 18.2% of intubated patients in the NICU undergo an unintended extubation.

 download unplanned extubation fact sheet